Steps of the eviction process in Delaware:

 Illegal Evictions in Delaware

-In Delaware, any of the below is illegal.
+In Delaware, there are a few different types of evictions that are illegal.
 If found liable, the landlord could be required to pay the tenant an amount equal to three times the per diem rent for the amount of time the tenant was out of the rental unit or triple the damages, whichever is greater.

 “Self-Help” Evictions